TamoSoft: Network Analysis Tools & Security Software

 Data Format

-The data is transmitted in NCF format.
-Please refer to the CommView Log Files Format
+The data is transmitted in NCFX format.
+Please refer to the CommView Log Files Format chapter for the format description.

 Sending Packets

-Packets may not only be received by your application, but also sent as if you were using Packet Generator.
-Data can be sent to CommView using the same TCP connection over which you are receiving the data.
-The data format is simple: You should send the packet length (a two-byte unsigned integer in the standard little-endian byte order) followed by the packet itself.
-If the adapter is not opened or it does not support packet injection, the packet is silently discarded.
+Packets may not only be received by your application but also sent as if you were using Packet Generator.
+Data can be sent to CommView for WiFi using the same TCP connection over which you are receiving the data.
+The data format is simple: You should send the packet length (a two-byte unsigned integer in the standard little-endian byte order) followed by the data rate index (a two-byte unsigned integer in the standard little-endian byte order) followed by the packet itself.
+Packet length should not include the four bytes that precede the packet body.
+Data rate index is zero-based; it should contain the index of the rate as shown in the Packet Generator.
+Consider the following example:

 Sample Projects